 The advantage of being put in touch with a Portuguese or Brazilian (depending on cultural affinities or learning objectives) is the possibility of arriving at a place where one will organize an immersive language exchange.

 Finally, correspondence with a Portuguese person allows the learner to assimilate daily Portuguese vocabulary and the words that are not that taught during traditional Portuguese lessons.
-Portuguese slang allows a student to obtain a fluent and modern level and enrich his or her Portuguese vocabulary to the maximum.
+Portuguese slang and colloquial expressions allows a student to obtain a fluent and modern level, as well as enrich his or her Portuguese vocabulary to the maximum.

-Through a simple conversation, the learner can improve his or her Portuguese without having the impression of studying
+Through a simple conversation, the learner can improve his or her Portuguese without feeling like they are studying.

 “The City of God” is a Brazilian film that has won many awards.

-All the greatest linguistic specialists will tell you the same thing: to master the official language of Portugal, nothing beats watching a Portuguese TV show in the original version!
+All the greatest linguistic specialists will tell you the same thing: to master the official language of Portugal, nothing beats watching a Portuguese TV show in its original form!

 Attention: Portuguese entertainment is only beneficial if the learner already knows the basics of the language (spelling, grammar, alphabet, etc.).

-Entertainment will sharpen a student’s knowledge and not serve as an intro to the foreign language in question.
+Entertainment will sharpen a student’s knowledge but it will not serve as an intro to the foreign language in question.
 To perform effective language learning, the learner must partake in active listening but also seriously read the subtitles in order to work on his or her Portuguese pronunciation and his or her Portuguese writing.

 The best movies and TV shows for those wanting to learn Portuguese are: